sudo-404-hub/AI_powered_to_do_app/README.md

+### !warning!
+It may be much slower on low end pc because ollama use your system resource to generate AI search result.
+that's why all the chat with AI is litited to your pc.
 # AI_POWERD_TO_DO_APP
-!warning!
-It may be much slower on low end pc because ollama use your system resource to gebnerate AI search result. that's why all the chat with AI is litited to your pc.

 # what this do ?
 Its a simple todo list website with AI powered that make it sup..
 A pomodoro timer and lo-fi beat are also added to maximize  your productivity.